arogozhnikov/python3_with_pleasure/README.md

 ## Better IDE suggestions with variable annotations

-The most enjoyable thing about programming in languages like Java, C# and alike is that IDE makes very good suggestions, because type of each identifier is known before executing a program.
+The most enjoyable thing about programming in languages like Java, C# and alike is that IDE can make very good suggestions, because type of each identifier is known before executing a program.

 In python this is hard to achieve, but annotations will help you
 - write your expectations in a clear form
 - and get good suggestions from IDE

 <img src='images/variable_annotations.png' /><br />
 This is an example of PyCharm suggestions with variable annotations.
 This works even in situations when functions you use are not annotated (e.g. due to backward compatibility).

 ## Multiple unpacking